If you are programmer, then you will find this page to be a useful collection of

 Table of Contents

 In order to get started, your computer will need a copy of the latest version of Java, as well as an IDE.
 We recommend that you use IntelliJ, which provides both.
-Because of licensing issues, most game development is done in Java 1.8.
+For stability and compatibilty reasons, we are using Java 11 as the default.
 You should only go higher than this if you absolutely need the features (it will make bundling your application much more complicated).

 You are free to use any Java development environment that you want.
 However, the only IDE that we will officially support in this course is IntelliJ (the Community Edition).
 The game engine LibGDX is especially designed for IntelliJ, and it will be the easiest IDE to use.

 More importantly, we no longer support Eclipse.
 The projects in this course rely on the Gradle build-system.
 Eclipse has made many poor choices regarding Gradle plugins, making it very difficult to load LibGDX projects.
-We abandoned Eclipse several years and it made us very happy.
-If only 2110 would learn from us.
+We abandoned Eclipse several years ago and it made us very happy.
+And recently 2110 has started to see the light here.

 If you want to try Visual Studio, you are welcome to do so.
 However, you are completely on your own, and you should tell us if you have had any success.
 In particular, we have no idea how to get the Gradle plug-in for Visual Studio working.
 Java support in XCode is largely a fail, so we recommend you do not try this at all.